zepez/zepez.dev/src/content/post/nonovel-io/index.md

 ### Frontend

 - [**Next.js**](https://nextjs.org/): Next is a great framework, but I probably wouldn't choose it again for this project.
 The number one priority was something that would easily adapt to serverless, but [Astro](https://astro.build/) would likely be a better choice as the content is largely static.
 I did get some hands-on time with the new App dir paradigm and RSC, so it was a success from that perspective.
-Another boon is lack of significant vendor lock-in: it's well documented on how to slap Next.js in a container and host it practically anywhere.
+Another boon is lack of significant vendor lock-in: it's well documented on how to slap Next.js in a container and host it on nearly any platform.

 - [**TailwindCSS**](https://tailwindcss.com/): Need I say more?